 There are three choices for the maximum width of the text in a writing ("rather narrow", "widish" and "very filling") and a writing can also have an oversized type of main image.
 Included particulars scale according to the maximum width of the writing.

-In the text editor menu, there is an option to translate the selected text into English.
+In the text editor menu, there is an option to translate the selected text into another language.
 The selected area can contain any of the styles that a writing is allowed to use.
 After about one second of text translation, the style will still be as before, only the language of the text have changed for the selected part.
 The text translation uses the DeepL service directly from the browser, i.e. the server of the publishing application is not used in between.
 A free user account for DeepL is required to obtain an "apikey", which is set in the user-specific settings of the publishing application.
+The language translation is configured to be used from Finnish to English and vice versa.

 User-specific settings also include settings for external services.
 Only the CDN address is required and necessary, the others are completely optional.
 The aim is to select external services that provide real added value to the use of the publishing application and do not require payment from the first use.

 There are many choices to try and deploy.
-For a while at least, MeaninCloud, DeepL, Wordnik, ABBYY, Sceenshot Machine, Mabbox, Positionstack, Newsapi, Mediastack and others have been deployed.
+For a while at least, DeepL, Wordnik, ABBYY, Sceenshot Machine, Mapbox, Positionstack, Newsapi, Mediastack and others have been deployed.

 As the client of the publishing application will in any case have a CDN service account (required), the service from the same provider for storing and sharing files can also be enabled, which is fully optional.
 This requires the information "storage zone" and "storage apikey", which are created in the CDN service settings.
 The client of the publishing application can choose to share that information with those who have been set up a new user accounts in the admin settings of the publishing application.
 For more information on how to use CDN Storage, see the writing "Project files, CDN files and importing via SFTP".

-In the text editing view, a great help in data collection is the retrieval of additional information from the content behind the link/id.
-This information is retrieved using an additional service, e.g. the service provided by the YouTube that outputs information in oEmbed format.
-A query returns structured (i.e. machine-readable) information, e.g. on the length, author and height in pixels of a video (in the case of an online video).
+In the text editing view additional information about e.g. a link or video id is retrieved using external service.
+The process begins, when the text field where to a link or relevant id in the link is entered gets defocused.
+This information is then retrieved using an external service or application programming interface (API), e.g. the service provided by the YouTube that outputs information in oEmbed format.
+In the case of an online video, query returns structured (i.e. machine-readable) information, e.g. on the length, author and height in pixels.
 Some of this information is not visible to the user at any point, but is used in other ways.

 Picture 1.
 All three horizontal groups in the text edit view visible.
 Under the text fields, there might be additional (unhidden and optional) text fields.